HigherOrderCO/Bend/GUIDE.md

 just tells Bend to *consume* the vector, `a`, "splitting" it into its components, `a.x` and `a.y`.
 Is that really necessary?
 Actually, no - not really.
 But, *for now*, it is.
-This has to do with the fact Bend is an affine language, which... we'll, let's not get into that.
+This has to do with the fact Bend is an affine language, which... well, let's not get into that.
 For now, just remember we need `open` to access fields.

 Bend comes with 3 built-in numeric types: `u24`, `i24`, `f24`.
 That's quite